 Students begin to consider summer internships at the start of the academic year in September.
 As a result, we encourage organizations to consider their summer internship needs as early as possible.
 Some prospective social enterprise employers post job opportunities in the fall to reach the largest pool of applicants possible, though organizations continue recruiting well into the spring semester.

 Organizations that anticipate hiring a summer intern, but are not prepared to formally advertise the internship, can begin to cultivate relationships with applicants, through information sessions, panel discussions, round table lunches, student club events, or introductory emails that highlight the potential needs of the organization during the summer.
 Current and prospective employers can also attend the annual Social Enterprise Summer Fellowship Program Reception at the end of the summer, to meet past Fellows and connect with first year students.
-Some social enterprise employers also participate in Columbia Business School’s structured on-campus recruiting program.
+Some social enterprise employers also participate in Columbia University and each School’s structured on-campus recruiting program.
 Please see the Career Management Center website for details.

 For the widest distribution to Columbia MBA students, summer internships, and full-time opportunities should be posted on the Career Management Center’s job posting website.